 - Maximum 2 outside credits for courses taken at other universities (transfer credits or from study abroad programs), or courses that also count towards a second concentration.
 No concentration credit for High School AP, Subsidiary AP, A level etc. courses.
 No concentration credit for language classes.

-All concentrators are required to write an essay when they file for the concentration that lays out what they expect to gain from the course of study they propose.
-All second semester seniors will be required to write a final essay that takes measure of what they have learned from the concentration, including their capstone and other experiences relating to their study of the history of art and architecture.
-For students doing a capstone, their capstone director will read this essay.
-A department subcommittee will read essays written by students not electing to do a capstone.
+Assessment: All concentrators are required to write an essay when they declare the concentration that discusses how they expect to develop intellectual or practical skills from the course of study they propose.
+All second semester seniors will by required to write a final essay that takes the measure of what they have learned from the concentration, including their Capstone and other experiences relating to their study of history of art and architecture.
+For students undertaking a Capstone project or experience, their Capstone director will read this essay.
+A Department subcommittee will read essays written by students not electing to do a Capstone.
 The self-assessment should be turned in with a revised list of courses actually taken and the final paperwork for concentration approval.